 Living in Norway’s capital is great with many Oslo hiking opportunities.
 But sometimes, I miss a bit higher mountains and more adventurous activities, accessible within a day trip.
 That’s when I go to Rjukan.

-Thanks to its close location to the Norwegian capital, Rjukan is a great option for a trip from Oslo, whether for a day or for a whole weekend.
+Thanks to its close location to the Norwegian capital, Rjukan is a great option for a day trip from Oslo or a weekend away.
 And there are plenty of things to do here, both in winter and in summer.

 Rjukan Ice Climbing